Isac-E-Perez/Speech-to-Text/README.md

 # Speech to Text Project
 ### About:

 For this project, I implemented speech to text using Python.
-I used the libraries speech_recognition, os, AudioSegment from pydub, and split_on_silence from pydub.silence which helped me to build the project.
+I used the libraries speech_recognition which helped me to build the project.

 ### Note: